Gord Dineen

-Gordon M. Dineen (born September 21, 1962) is a Canadian former professional ice hockey defenceman.
-As of 2019, he is an assistant coach of the Rochester Americans.
-He is a former head coach for the Toronto Marlies of the American Hockey League, and a longtime assistant with several other teams.
+Gordon M. Dineen (born September 21, 1962) is a Canadian former professional ice hockey defenceman and coach who most recently served as an assistant coach with the Rochester Americans of the American Hockey League.
+He is a former head coach for the AHL's Toronto Marlies and a longtime assistant with several other teams.

-Although born in Canada, Dineen spent much of his youth in the United States, while his father Bill Dineen played and coached professionally.
+Although born in Canada, Dineen spent much of his youth in the United States while his father, Bill Dineen, played and coached professionally.
 He returned to Canada to play major junior hockey for the Sault Ste.
 Marie Greyhounds.
-He was drafted by the New York Islanders with the forty-second pick in the 1981 draft.
+He was drafted by the New York Islanders with the 42nd pick in the 1981 draft.
 His brothers Kevin and Peter were also NHL players.

 Playing career

 Junior

 Dineen was drafted in the fifth round, 54th overall, by the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL) in 1980.
 In his rookie season with the Greyhounds in 1980–81, Dineen scored four goals and 30 points, as well as 158 penalty minutes, in 68 games.
 In the playoffs, Dineen had a goal, eight points, and 59 penalty minutes in 19 games as the Greyhounds lost to the Kitchener Rangers in the final round.